codexperfect/xtc/help/docs/tutorials/guzzle-profile.md

 ## Structure

-A File profile definition looks lake this:
+A Guzzle profile definition looks like this:

 ```yaml
 user_profile: